timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 # Consulting and PM case interviews are about the same

-Consulting and PM case interviews are pretty similar, and in some cases may even be the exact same type of question (e.g. Should Google launch a TV service?)
+Consulting and PM case interviews are pretty similar, and in some cases may even have the exact same questions (e.g. Should Google launch a TV service?)
 However, there are some subtle differences in the delivery of answers in consulting case interviews vs PM case interviews.

 Consulting responses are generally more data-driven and focused on tying back to the higher-level business strategy (e.g. mergers and acquistions, making a decision on what to invest in).